xpqz/dyalog-docs/dotnet-interface/docs/accessing-net-classes/handling-pointers-with-dyalog.md

 An example is the `DivRem` method that is provided by the `System.Math` class.
 This method performs an integer division, returning the quotient as its result, and the remainder in an address specified as a pointer by the calling program.

 APL does not have a mechanism for dealing with pointers, so Dyalog provides a .NET class for this purpose.
-This is the `Dyalog.ByRef` class, which is a provided by an Assembly that is loaded automatically by the Dyalog APL program.
+This is the `Dyalog.ByRef` class, which is a provided by an Assembly that is loaded automatically by the Dyalog program.

 Firstly, to gain access to the Dyalog .NET Namespace, it must be specified by `⎕USING`.
 Note that you need not specify the Assembly (DLL) from which it is obtained (the  Bridge DLL), because (like `mscorlib.dll`) it is automatically loaded by when APL starts.
 ```apl